 We hear a lot about forgiveness in recovery—forgiveness of others and self.
 However, we may rarely understand forgiveness as a process rather than a simple act.
-In fact, we may feel pressured to forgive ourselves and others due to a Twelve-Step or other specific recovery process.
+In fact, we may feel pressured to forgive ourselves and others due to a 12-Step program or other specific recovery process.
 This can lead us to feel further resentment, invalidation or (in extreme cases) a sense of being silenced and a resulting desire to turn our backs on our recovery altogether.

 Like grief—another process we learn about and go through in recovery—forgiveness comes in stages that do not have a set duration of time or order.
 These stages are very much like those involved in the process of grief, and an equal amount of patience allotted for grief is necessary for the process of forgiveness.

 The process of forgiveness—like most anything—begins with denial.
-Initially, we may deny any hurt feelings or feel numb to the event or situation.
+Initially, we may deny any hurt feelings or feel numb to the circumstance or situation.
 Depending on our level of self-awareness, we may not even realize there is anything to forgive.

-At some point, the reality of the painful event or situation sets in.
+At some point, the reality of a painful event or situation sets in.
 Our hurt feelings begin to surface.
 We become very aware that we have been betrayed, violated, heartbroken or otherwise wronged in some way.
 This stage may present with varying degrees of helplessness.

-In the stage of victimization, we begin to realize we have in fact been victim to another person’s hurtful actions or words.
+In the stage of victimization, we begin to realize we have in fact been a victim to another person’s hurtful actions or words.
 We lay justifiable blame on the person we consider to be the responsible party and hold them accountable as the one(s) who chose unhealthy or hurtful behaviors that led to our pain.

-After our experience of being victim to another’s behavior is internalized, depression sets in.
+After our experience of being a victim to another’s behavior is internalized, depression sets in.
 This may present with feelings of deep sadness and bouts of crying uncontrollably, anxiety, a focus on only the negative aspects of life, a negatively skewed perspective that ultimately lumps everyone (or those akin) in the category of the person we hold responsible for our pain, irritability, being quick to anger, lack of interest in people, certain activities, places or things that somehow are connected to the person we hold responsible for our pain, etc. Depression looks different for different individuals, but the overwhelming sense of flooding and deeply uncomfortable emotions is present.

 After the deep, dense emotions resulting from the situation or event are surfaced and released from us, we begin to see either our own part in the situation or event that led to our pain or the ways in which we too have hurt or violated others to varying degrees.
 We take accountability for our part but not the part of others.
 We hold others accountable in this stage too, recognizing that (regardless of our part) we do not have the power to cause someone else’s behavior or control their choices.
 Thus, we still see their behavior as hurtful and unjustifiable.